 A large number of martial arts styles using hands and yoga evolved throughout the world.
 Each of them reflected the peculiarities of the time, as well as the cultural traditions of the respective countries.
 In China kung fu and daiji-chon were widespread, in India - selambam, in France - savate, in Japan - judo, karate, aikido and diujitsu, in Russia - sambo, in Malaysia - bosilat, in Thailand - kick-boxig, in Korea - tae-kyon, su bak-gi and taekwon-do.
 Some of these martial arts are as old as humanity itself.
 It is almost impossible to trace the history to say where and when the use of hands and feet in martial arts first began.

-There are many legends pertaining to unarmed combat, many of which are readily accepted as fact.
+There are many legends relating to unarmed combat, many of which are readily accepted as fact.
 Some authorities claim that the main impetus for the development of arm and leg techniques in martial arts came from the sixth century Buddhist monk Bodhidharma (called Tamo in China and Daruma in Japan), who was the third son of the Indian Brahman emperor known as the 28th Indian patriarch of Zen Buddhism.

 It is believed that Daruma (448-529) traveled across the Himalayas to China from a monastery in southern India to teach the monarch of the ruling Liang dynasty the principles of Buddhism.
 (The essence of Zen doctrine is the pursuit of inner self-purification through abstinence from material goods, avarice, emptiness, etc.)